Who We Are – Victoria Symphony Society

 Musicians of the VS

 The Victoria Symphony is made up of a diverse group of Canadian and international musicians.
-For a complete listing of our orchestra members, click here.
+Meet the VS Musicians.

 Board of Directors